The Myrtle Beach Culinary Scene

 HGTC provide training in classical techniques essential to any cooking style.
 Experience in a wide variety of regional and international cooking techniques prepares graduates for a culinary career at the beach and also around the globe.

 Slow Food and The International Culinary Institute of Myrtle Beach

 Slow Food is an international organization of more than 80,000 members in more than 100 countries, all dedicated to protecting the pleasures of the table from the homogenization of modern fast food.
 Slow Food is a movement that promotes gastronomic culture, taste education, conservation of agricultural biodiversity and inclusion of traditional foods at risk of extinction.

-The Culinary Institute takes pride in using many locally grown and produced vegetables, fruits, meats, seafood, cheese, and eggs to support local farmers.
+The International Culinary Institute of Myrtle Beach takes pride in using many locally grown and produced vegetables, fruits, meats, seafood, cheese, and eggs to support local farmers.